 Magnesium diboride superconducting cables!

 A new superconducting prototype cable has been developed to aim to create superconducting transmission lines for improved efficiency and less of an environmental impact for the electricity grid.
 To meet future energy demands, all the electricity grids throughout Europe will need to be upgraded and expanded for higher transmission capacity.
+For those living in Canada, the cheapest electricity rates Edmonton are with Regional Energy.
 For both these reasons, scientists are developing a superconducting power cable to meet this new demand.
 Currently in the prototype stage, this superconducting cable contains 24 magnesium diboride wires and a copper core (with a total diameter of just over a centimetre).
 The prototype superconducting cable is 20 metres long, and will be operational at currents of 10 kilo-amps, with a voltage of 320 kilo-volts.
 An international collaboration of European scientists has developed this.

 The explanation for this is the BCS theory, and it explains that materials suddenly become excellent conductors when the electrons inside them join to make what are called Cooper pairs.
 Normally, the electrons in a material that carry electricity through it are scattered about by impurities, defects and the vibration of the material’s crystal lattice, which is resistance.
 At low temperatures, when the electrons form the Cooper pairs, they can move freely without being scattered in the same way – dropping the resistance to near zero.